Cancel and Pause/Resume tasks using the management console

 To resume all tasks paused by a given rule, the administrator deletes the rule.
 Alternatively, a rule can be edited to allow only some tasks to continue.
 A pause rule can be overridden by resuming a single task directly, as shown in Figure 3.

 The management console guide provides detailed documentation on various features of the management console.
 Contact us if you have any questions or feature requests.
-If you are a resource provider and would like to try the management console but do not have a Globus Provider subscription, please request a one-month free trial by submitting this form.
+If you are a resource provider and would like to try the management console but do not have a Globus Provider subscription, please request a one-month free trial.